Ria424/developers-animatesdk-docs/Document_object/Document15.md

 #### Description

-Method; arranges the selection on the Stage.
+Method; Arranges the selection on the Stage.
 This method applies only to non-shape objects.

 #### Example